Sometimes, it may seem like your preschooler has the innate ability to push you to the outer edge of your patience. And that's on a good day.

 The problem, Altmann says, is that they're still wound up and need time to calm down.
 Every child needs down time, especially preschoolers, she says.
 Whether your child is at preschool for two hours or there all day, it can be very exhausting.

-Fix it: Don't overschedule your child or shuttle him from one activity to the next.
-Give your child time to unwind with free play when he gets home from school.
+Fix it: Don't overschedule your child or shuttle them from one activity to the next.
+Give your child time to unwind with free play when they get home from school.

 6. Underestimating the Importance of Play